ViperSLM/docker-mingw-w64/README.md

 For builds that use CMake, you can supply the included toolchain by adding the following argument:

-    -DCMAKE_TOOLCHAIN_FILE=${MINGW_CMAKE}
+    -DCMAKE_TOOLCHAIN_FILE=/usr/local/i686-w64-mingw32/toolchain.cmake

-Alternatively, if you prefer to manually set the settings yourself or if a CMake project doesn't properly process a line or two, add the following arguments:
+Alternatively, if you prefer to manually set the settings yourself or if a CMake project doesn't properly process a line or two, you can add the following arguments:

     -DCMAKE_SYSTEM_NAME=Windows \
     -DCMAKE_SYSTEM_PROCESSOR=AMD64 \